-Ms. Delgado also acted as the principal compliance officer for the company’s expanding range of consulting offerings, interfacing with federal and state regulatory agencies.
-The company grew to provide services to a variety of industries subject to diverse regulatory frameworks and challenging political and economic environments across the globe, in Asia, Europe and the Middle East.
-Among other activities, Ms. Delgado led the company’s 20-person working group that developed and implemented a Foreign Corrupt Practices (FCPA) prevention program, including the development of internal controls and procedures, both financial and legal, employee training and risk monitoring.
+Ms. Delgado also acted as the principal compliance officer for the company’s expanding range of consulting offerings.
+As the company grew to provide services to a variety of industries subject to diverse regulatory frameworks and to challenging political and economic environments across the globe, in Asia, Europe, and the Middle East, compliance became a critical function.
+Ms. Delgado led the company’s 20-person working group that developed and implemented a Foreign Corrupt Practices (FCPA) prevention program, including the development of internal controls and procedures, both financial and legal, employee training, and risk monitoring.
 She also served on the investment committee for the employee retirement investment fund.